drsgdev/Charm-Crab/README.md

 - Aura of Purity: Turns your shriek into a spell that summons a persistent aura that will damage nearby enemies.
 This spell will consume all soul, regardless of charms, and damage and duration of this aura depends upon the soul consumed.
 This spell only interacts with soul catcher.
 - Afflicted Devourer : Charm that causes debuffs to proc regardless of their stacks.
 So Bleed will cause damage, Soul Eater will deal damage/provide Soul.
 Does not interact with Soul Catcher or infested.
 - Soul Infused Blade: Causes Nail arts to consume soul (up to a specific amount), and increase damage based off of the soul consumed.

+# Known Bugs (and planned fixes)
+- Hornet: Not all damage is boss-damage
+- Baldur shell: When breaking it'll only glow and not spawn again, even if the effect is active